ceilican/MantisWiki/Example-Configuration-for-Private-Network-Using-Parity.md

 }
 ```

-to start parity with this custom chain use `parity --chain /path_to/parity_prv.json`
+To start parity with this custom chain use

+`parity --chain /path_to/parity_prv.json`